 The show still deals with the complexities of peer pressure, politics, personal core values, and love.
 In its original production in Chicago, Grease was a raunchy, raw, aggressive, vulgar show.
 Subsequent productions toned it down until it was transformed into the movie we still watch with regularity.
 And we’d like to bet you’ve seen it at least once during lockdown.

 Which brings us very nicely to the latest tour.

-After an enforced pandemic break, the show is getting back out on the road, and coming to us in Cardiff next year.
+After an enforced pandemic break, the show is getting back out on the road, and coming to us in Cardiff in August.
 After the time we’ve all had recently, and the really tough year for our friends at the Wales Millennium Centre, there is no better show to get into the schedule.